minedelve/mytril/README.md

 [Discuss Mytril on GitHub](https://github.com/minedelve/mytril/discussions)

-For chatting with others using the framework:
+For chatting with others using the library:

 [Join the Minedelve (Mytril) Discord Server](https://discord.gg/fwyaGUhbav)